-St. Dionysius Parish House (Markt 14)
+7 St. Dionysius Parish House (Markt 14)

 The classicist facade gives this house a manorial appearance and reflects the social position of the builder, the physician and civil doctor Dr. Friedrich Carl Schilgen.
-The building is a typical (upper) middle-class town house, and was used as such from 1778- 1973.
-It then became the property of the St. Dionysius Parish, and today it houses church offices...
+The building is a typical (upper) middleclass town house, and was used as such saint is often depicted with his from 1778-1973.
+It then became the property of the St. Dionysius Parish, and today it houses church offices.